JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 This is not what we want!
 Recall that `start_as_current_span` instantiates a span based on the current context of the tracer.
+We saw that outgoing request included tracing headers.
-Apparently, this context lacks information about the request's tracing headers.
+Apparently, the local context lacks this information.
-Flask provides a special `before_request` decorator that lets us execute a function before the request handler runs.
+Flask provides a special `before_request` decorator to execute a function before the normal request handler runs.
 Create a function `before_request_func`.
 We'll use it to create a custom context, which subsequently gets picked up by `start_as_current_span`.
 Import [`extract`](https://opentelemetry-python.readthedocs.io/en/latest/api/propagate.html#opentelemetry.propagate.extract) function from `propagate`.